west757/PayLES/README.md

 - add charity to custom row
 - joint spouse with two LES's
 - simplify capturing sgli rate and remarks
+- see about simplifying recommendations to being inline and using flask g or session variable
 - create unit tests
 - check mobile use
 - minify style.css and script.js when pushed into a production environment